Life-Size 2: Development

 In November 2012, it was announced that Disney Channel was developing a sequel to Life-Size.
 In September 2015, Tyra Banks told Hollywood Life that a script was being worked on, and hoped to have the film released around Christmas of 2016.
 In April 2017, it was announced that the sequel had been greenlit, for a planned debut on Freeform in December 2018.

 Casting

 In July 2018, it was revealed that Francia Raisa had been cast as Banks's costar, with Gavin Stenhouse, Shanica Knowles, Hank Chen, and Alison Fernandez rounding out the cast.
-Lindsay Lohan, who starred in the original Life-Size, was not available to film scenes because of Lohan's prior commitments to her new MTV reality show, Lindsay Lohan's Beach Club.
+Lindsay Lohan, who starred in the original Life-Size, was not available to shoot scenes for the film due to production conflicts with her MTV series Lindsay Lohan's Beach Club.
 Banks, when asked if Lohan would have any screen time in the sequel, revealed, "There's something beautiful we do with Lindsay in this movie that'll speak to die-hard fans."